fuzzygroup/blog/resume.md

 ## Profile
 An experienced Senior Software Engineer with a proven ability to innovate and deliver new products in a startup context.
 Heavy focus on testing applications (RSpec, Test Unit / Functional) and agile methodologies.
-Skilled in DevOps, AWS, Ansible, Elixir, Ruby, Rails, PHP, MySQL, Redis, Sidekiq, Apache Web Server.
+Skilled in Ruby, Rails, API Development, Docker, DevOps, AWS, Ansible, Stripe API, Elixir, PHP, MySQL, Redis, Sidekiq, Apache Web Server.
 Extensive experience with both deploying and administering Rails applications using tools such as Phusion Passenger, Vlad, Capistrano, Anistrano, Git and Docker.

 ## Experience

-# Consultant, Sigstr, Inc., Indianapolis, IN, 2016 - Present
+# Author, Game Nanny.
-Senior Engineer focused on internal code sharing tools as well as a cloud based email transformation engine for expanding the core Sigstr email marketing service.
+Full stack author of [www.gamenanny.io](https://www.gamenanny.io), a subscription service for alerting parents to their kid's Xbox gaming spending.

 # Consultant, Interana, Inc., Redwood, City, CA 2016 - 2017
 Implemented a SAML authorization system that offered Single Sign ON (SSO) across multiple customer facing applications.
 Accomplishments include: